Cluster algebras and snake modules: Proof of Theorem

 By Lemma \ref{dominant monomials}, we have the following corollary. \begin{corollary} The modules in the second summand on the right-hand side of every equation of the $S$-systems for types $A_n$ and $B_n$ are special.
 In particular, they are simple. \end{corollary}

-Therefore, in order to prove Theorem \ref{equation simple}, we only need to prove that the modules in the first summand on the right-hand side of every equation of the $S$-systems for types $A_n$ and $B_n$ are simple.
-We will prove that $\chi_{q}(\mathcal{S}_{3}) \chi_{q}(\mathcal{S}_{4})$ is simple in the case of type $A_n$, where
+Therefore, in order to prove Theorem \ref{equation simple}, we only need to show that the modules in the first summand on the right-hand side of every equation of the $S$-systems for types $A_n$ and $B_n$ are simple.
+Note that if $k_1=1$, then the modules in the first summand on the right-hand side of every equation of the $S$-systems for types $A_n$ and $B_n$ are special (has only a dominant monomial, see Lemma \ref{dominant monomials}) and hence they are simple.
+So, we consider only the case where $k_1\geq 2$.